 This report explains our perspective on responsible climate advocacy, which is driven by transparency and integrity.
 It describes Mercedes-Benz’s Group positions on different climate-related policy items, followed by company activities, which serve as proof points for our full commitment on climate protection.
 A further chapter is dedicated to review positions of industry associations towards climate related policy items and how those match with Mercedes-Benz Group perspectives.
 The report will conclude by providing an overview on our corporate governance organization regarding sustainability and our memberships.
 By issuing the Mercedes-Benz Group Climate Policy Report we want to be transparent about our positions and activities, which underline our commitment to the climate protection goals.

 In April 2015, the G20 Finance Ministers and Central Bank Governors asked the Financial Stability Board (FSB) to review how the financial sector can take account of climate-related issues.
 The FSB established the Task Force on Climate-related Financial Disclosures (TCFD) to develop voluntary, consistent climate-related financial disclosures that would be useful to investors, lenders, and insurance underwriters in understanding material risks.

 The TCFD’s members were chosen by the FSB to include both users and preparers of disclosures from across the G20’s constituency covering a broad range of economic sectors and financial markets.
 As one of six industrial ﬁrms, Mercedes-Benz Group contributed to the development of the recommendations that were published in June 2017.

-The Sustainability Accounting Standards Board (SASB) is an independent nonprofit organization that sets standards to guide the disclosure of financially material sustainability information by companies to their investors.
+Sustainability Accounting Standards Board (SASB) Standards guide the disclosure of financially material sustainability information by companies to their investors.
 Available for 77 industries, the Standards identify the subset of environmental, social, and governance issues most relevant to financial performance in each industry.